 Here's some quick instructions for optimizing images:

 1. Before uploading an image to your TelemetryTV media repository, check the image dimensions.
-If both the width and height are greater than 1920p and 1080p respectively, you should resize the image.
+If either the width and height are greater than 1920px by 1080px respectively, you should resize the image.

 4. Upload to your media repository on the TelemetryTV app.
 It's ready to share with your audience!